ColinNordin/audio-preprocessing/README.md

-# Audio segmentation
+# Audio preprocessing for beginners

-A tutorial for doing audio segmentation when preprocessing audio for machine learning applications.
+Work in progress.
+A set of tutorials for doing preprocessing of audio for machine learning applications.

 ## Dependencies
 `librosa` \